 First a brief geographical overview!
 The only town is Kuressaare which is the capital of the island of Saaremaa, situated approximately 200 kilometers south-west of Tallinn (the capital of Estonia).
 Saaremaa which is around 2700 km² and has a population of around 35,000 inhabitants is the largest of Estonia’s islands.
-Although there are various alternative routes listed further below the ‘easiest’ way to get to the island of Saaremaa is via Tallinn.
-The other possibilities are for example, sail by yacht directly to Kuressaare yacht harbor or come by motorbike at Saaremaa, that are discussed in separate articles.
+Although there are various alternative routes the ‘easiest’ way to get to the island of Saaremaa is via Tallinn, if not coming from Latvia or Estonia itself.
+The other possibilities are for example, sail by yacht directly to Kuressaare yacht harbor (in fact there are many others yacht harbors too) or come by motorbike at Saaremaa .

-Thanks in particular to the budget airlines there are now daily flights to Tallinn from a large number of airports including the following:
+There is 16 different aviation companies flying to Tallinn and from.
+Thanks in particular to the budget airlines there are now more daily flights from a large number of airports including the following:

 Stockholm www.ryanair.com followed by an Estonia Air or SAS flight to Tallinn ( or a long ferry journey this time!)

 The bad news is that this is actually the most tricky part!
 The transfer time by road from Tallinn to the island of Saaremaa is around 4 hours.
-Although there is a flight from Tallinn airport directly to Kuressaare http://www.eeke.ee/ this cannot be booked long in advance and as they operate with very small planes (7 -18 seaters) the service is sometimes suspended due to high winds.
+Although there is a flight from Tallinn airport directly to Kuressaare airport, this cannot be booked long in advance and as they operate with very small planes (7 -18 seaters) the service is sometimes suspended due to weather.
+Operator for Kuressaare line is Avies and the airport is situated only 3 kilometers from down center.
 The other options we would recommend are therefore:

 The trip from the mainland of Estonia passes through some of the country's most beautiful scenery.
 In particular the stretch from Muhu onto Saaremaa makes the journey more than worthwhile!